 Communion, or the Lord's Supper (sometimes referred to as sacrament), should be observed with due respect.
 Members of The Church of Jesus Christ are offered the Lord's Supper every first day of the week- the bread as Christ's body and the wine as His blood- in commemoration of His death and suffering.
 Jesus Christ commanded that we observe this ordinance.
-While in the promised (the Americas), Jesus commanded His disciples to give the communion to the people of His Church - who believed and were baptized in His name.
-Through Holy Communion, we remember Christ and what He did for us.
-We become one with Him and with our brothers and sisters in Christ.
+While in the promised land (the Americas), Jesus commanded His disciples to give communion to the people of His Church - those who believe and are baptized in His name.
+Through Holy Communion, we remember Christ's death and resurrection, and His atonement for sins.
+We become one with Him and our brothers and sisters in Christ.
 One must not partake of the Lord's Supper unworthily.